ivrolan/ros2_utils_tool/README.md

 ## Contribution

 If you discover a new bug or wish for a new feature, feel free to open a new issue.\
 If you want to contribute another feature, please use the provided Uncrustify file for code formatting.
+As the `main` branch is only updated for new versions or critical bugfixes, the `develop` branch is the most current one, providing the newest updates and features.
+So please open a merge request with `develop` as the target branch.